ministryofjustice/tsung-wrapper/README.md

 ## Dependencies
-* tsung - Donwload from http://tsung.erlang-projects.org/dist/, or on mac:
+* tsung - Download from http://tsung.erlang-projects.org/dist/, or on mac:

 	``brew install tsung``